 Beautifully restored Maiella stone villa in stunning countryside with mountain views just 40 minutes from Adriatic beaches and 20 minutes from ski resort.
 Historic villages and river plunge pools nearby.
-Perfect tranquil retreat in breathtaking scenery.
-Holiday Villa for rent in Beautiful Abruzzo, Italy
+Casa Olivia is a perfect, tranquil retreat in breathtaking scenery in beautiful Abruzzo, Italy

 Visiting the village of Serramonacesca is like stepping back in time.
 Nestled in the foothills of the Maiella mountains, Casa Olivia is just 20 minutes from a ski resort and 40 minutes from the sea.
-With 2 restaurants, 2 bars, and a famous abbey, it is so Italian you expect Al Pacino to walk by any minute, humming that tune – you know the one I mean… Still relatively undiscovered (unlike Tuscany), we have been overwhelmed by the warmth, generosity, and friendliness of the local people.
+With 2 restaurants, 2 bars, and a famous abbey, it is so Italian you expect Al Pacino to walk by any minute, humming that tune – you know the one I mean.
+Lucky for us, Abruzzo is still relatively undiscovered (unlike Tuscany)...yet we still have the gorgeous vine and olive grove filled backroads, amazing medieval hilltop villages & mountain views to boot!
+We have been overwhelmed by the warmth, generosity, and friendliness of the local people.

 Our house is in the tiny hamlet of Garifoli, about half a mile from the village of Serramonacesca.
 It is detached and very tranquil.
 It comfortably sleeps 6 people with three bedrooms (7th on rollaway plus we have a portable baby bed available).
 The house was a ruin but has been completely renovated.
-We have worked hard to retain the character of this ancient Maiella stone property that once housed the curate of the famous San Liberatore Abbey.
+We have worked hard to retain the character of this ancient Maiella stone property that once housed the curate of the famous San Liberatore Abbey- the 1000 years old church which is right down in town below us.
 The house is thought to be about 400 years old.
 The floors are stone and terracotta; there are wooden ceilings and fitted shuttered windows.

 There are three pretty bedrooms, one sizable family shower room, and one en-suite bathroom.
 Two of the bedrooms have a double bed, one has two single beds.
 The kitchen has been tastefully restored and fitted with modern appliances (fridge, freezer, gas hob and electric oven.
 A dishwasher was recently added as well as microwave toaster oven.
 There is also a washing machine (no dryer-we use clotheslines in our unspoiled area!!) and gas central heating (no air conditioning but we do have a couple fans).

 The characterful dining room has a vaulted wooden ceiling, and the living room has an open log fire, a DVD player and a selection of DVDs.
 The stone floor boasts flags taken from the San Liberatore abbey.
-A door opens onto the terrace with spectacular views over the Italian rolling hills and distant Maiella mountains.
-There is a barbecue on the terrace for Summer al fresco dining, an outside table, chairs and a large parasol to protect you from the Italian sun.
+Doors opens onto the terrace with spectacular views over the Italian rolling hills and distant Maiella mountains.
+There is a barbecue for Summer al fresco dining, an outside table, chairs and a large parasol to protect you from the Italian sun.
 There is also an area next to the house of dappled shade, perfect for snoozing at Siesta time.

 The garden gently slopes away with olive, walnut, pear, apple as well as our newest young cherry, lemon and fig trees.
 There is a private drive with ample parking.